-The protein laden ketchup brand has been developed through Southpaw’s incubator Hatch
+The protein laden ketchup brand has been developed through Southpaw’s brand accelerator Hatch

 Southpaw has helped a new Hampshire based start-up launch their high protein-based ketchup brand called In The Buff®.
-It has been developed through Southpaw’s incubator platform Hatch.
+It has been developed through Southpaw’s brand accelerator platform Hatch.

 The brand has been developed to tap into the growing trend for people wanting lower salt and sugar and higher protein products, which contribute to good nutrition as well as tasting great.
 The first product to be launched is Sweet Paprika Ketchup, it is being sold via the Hennicks website www.in-the-buff.uk, then via other health and wellbeing retail stockists like Whole Foods and Planet Organic.